cloudflare/cloudflare-docs/products/zaraz/src/content/events-api.md

 ## Zaraz Track

-`zaraz.track` allows you to track the actions your users are taking on your website, and other events that might happen in real-time.
+`zaraz.track` allows you to track the actions your users are taking on your website, and other events that might happen in real time.

-Common user actions you will probably be interested in tracking are successful sign-ups, calls-to-action clicks, and purchases, among others.
+Common user actions you will probably be interested in tracking are successful sign-ups, calls-to-action clicks, and purchases.
 Common examples for other types of events are tracking the impressions of specific elements on a page, or loading a specific widget.

 To start tracking events, add `zaraz.track` to your website.
 The following is an example for tracking purchases: